words/profanities/readme.md

 # profanities [![Build Status][travis-badge]][travis]

-List of 1772 (possible) English profane words.
+List of lots of profane words.

 > See [**cuss**][cuss] for the same words, rated for sureness: how
 > likely it is to be used as either profanity or clean text.